-In the previous episode, we talked with Dr. Scott Barolo about his research and shared tips for completing written graduate school applications.
+In our previous episode, we talked with Dr. Scott Barolo about his research and shared tips for completing written graduate school applications.
 In this episode, we go to the next step, following up with Scott to discuss what to do once you’ve made it to the interviews.

 Scott shares tips for how to excel at interviews and offers advice for prospective students to help them make their own evaluations during the process.
 We talk about how interviews work both ways–you are interviewing the school as much as they are interviewing you–and how to ask the right questions to determine if a particular university, lab or program is the right fit.
 We leave students with a list of questions to ask that will help them gain a better understanding of lab culture, possibilities, and expectations.